Published 12 Jul 2023

 Mentorship can be beneficial to both PRTs and the mentor.
 Meet some experienced teachers who have found their mentoring role beneficial to their own development and professional practice.

-Alicia is a recent EMP graduate who finds the tools and resources gained from the program essential to her mentor role. ''It is important for PRTs to have a specific Inquiry question so that their action plan is strong.
-Using the VIT SMART Tool can help them to achieve that.'
+After recently completing the EMP, Alicia finds the tools and resources gained from the program essential to her mentor role. ''It is important for PRTs to have a specific Inquiry question so that their action plan is strong.
+Using the VIT SMART Tool can help them to achieve that."

-Glenn is a recent EMP graduate who believes the program is “really insightful” and recognises how it helped him reflect on his own practices, allowing him to “feel more confident and better equipped” to support the PRTs he mentors.
+After recently completing the EMP, Glenn believes the program is “really insightful” and recognises how it helped him reflect on his own practices, allowing him to “feel more confident and better equipped” to support the PRTs he mentors.

 Kristen enjoyed the opportunity to engage and collaborate with other teachers during the program.
 She found the training to be “insightful with some good tips” to assist with her own practice and mentoring skills.